Proudly supporting the

 Most back support chairs, like a rise and recliner, include lumbar support which contours to the natural shape of the back and body, holding the lower back firmly in position.
 Lumbar support can help to correct the placement of the spine, discouraging slouching and reducing the possibility of pain from developing.

-Allows buttocks against the back of the chair
+Press your bottom against the back of the chair

-Space to sit with arms by sides
+Sit with your arms by your sides

-Footrest when sitting and support when standing
+Use the footrest when sitting and for support when standing

 The_Ultimate_Position_of_a_Recliner_Chair_for_Back_Support_Oak.png